Frequently Asked Questions

 What is the project schedule?

-The Draft SEIS is available for public and agency review and comment through May 26, 2015.
-The Final EIS is anticipated to be completed, a final alternative selected, and a Record of Decision (ROD) issued in 2017.
+The Final EIS is anticipated to be completed, a final alternative selected, and a Record of Decision (ROD) issued in 2018.

 When will something be built?